 Chris is the founder of Northwest Christian Counseling, which opened its doors in April 2007.
 Prior to that, he counseled for more than six years at Phoenix Christian Counseling Associates, where he was also a founding member; and one year at the Family Life Counseling and Education Center, an affiliate of Family Life Ministries.
-Chris attends Christ's Church of the Valley (CCV), where he has been a member since 1996 and has consistently served in CCV's teaching and counseling programs.
+Chris attends Christ's Church of the Valley (CCV), where he has been a member since 1996, and has consistently served in volunteer ministries, including teaching and counseling programs.
 Chris has been married since 1999; has 2 children; and enjoys sports and outdoor activities.

 Chris earned his Master's Degree from Ottawa University in 1999, and has been licensed with the Arizona Board of Behavioral Health Examiners (AZBBHE) since 2000.
-He currently holds his Licensed Professional Counselor (LPC) certification, is a Board-approved Clinical Supervisor, is a reviewed and approved counselor for Focus on the Family's Christian Counselors Network, and is a member of the American Association of Christian Counselors (AACC).
-In addition to his counseling practice, Chris works part-time for the AZ Dept. of Juvenile Corrections (ADJC), where he has specialized in victim advocacy work since 2002.
+He currently holds his Licensed Professional Counselor (LPC) certification; is a Board-approved Clinical Supervisor; is a reviewed and approved counselor for Focus on the Family's Christian Counselors Network; and is a member of the American Association of Christian Counselors (AACC).
+In addition to his counseling practice, Chris works part-time for the Arizona Department of Juvenile Corrections (ADJC), where he has specialized in victim advocacy work since 2002.
 Chris also has previous experience in teaching, coaching, and training.

 Julia Folden, MAPC LAC

 To schedule an appointment with Julia, please contact her directly at 623-695-3075, or by email at [email protected].
 Julia's client hours at NWCC are Tuesdays (evenings).

 .
 Her primary goal as a counselor is to help hurting individuals, couples, and families find and feel God’s Hope and Healing.